Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials: Giant enhancement of interband transitions in narrow-gap carbon nanotubes and graphene nanoribbons

 \section{Giant enhancement of interband transitions in narrow-gap carbon nanotubes and graphene nanoribbons}

-In the following two sections we shall discuss how the momentum alignment phenomenon in graphene leads to the giant enhancement of interband transitions in narrow-gap CNTs and GNRs.
-We show that in both types of quasi-one-dimesional structure the velocity matrix element at the band gap edge takes upon the universal value of $v_\mathrm{F}$.
+In the first two subsections of this section we explain how the momentum alignment phenomenon in graphene leads to the giant enhancement of interband transitions in narrow-gap CNTs and GNRs.
+We show that in both types of quasi-one-dimensional structure the velocity matrix element at the band gap edge takes upon the universal value of $v_\mathrm{F}$.
+In the third subsection we discuss the potential applications of narrow-gap carbon nanotubes and graphene nanoribbons as active elements of emitters of coherent THz radiation.